 My sense of space also morphed from the city version – a vertical, concrete gridded landscape, punctuated by whatever plants have been allowed to grow – into a horizontal landscape under a wide open sky, wildly populated with endless, intricate tree branches and bushes, hints of verdant green foliage and low mountains all around.
-Though there were farm fields, roads and other obvious signs of our species, the human element was considerably reduced, and that shift in the balance was felt acutely by all my senses.
-I cannot guess what this change in surroundings does exactly to the parts of our brains that calculate spatial information, but I’m certain that by exercising those cognitive functions, we are doing ourselves good.
+Though there were farm fields, roads and other obvious signs of our species, the human element was minimal, and I felt that shift in the balance acutely.
+I cannot guess what this change in surroundings does exactly to the parts of our brains that calculate spatial information, but I’m certain that by exercising those cognitive functions, we do ourselves good.

-Another experiential difference was traveling from place to place.
-In New York, it can take an hour to travel a few miles, by car (stressed out) or subway (tuned out).
-In the country, the number of miles traveled is roughly similar to the number of minutes needed to travel that distance: 20 miles takes about 20 minutes.
+Another experiential difference was in traveling from place to place.
+In New York, I can spend an hour traveling a few miles, by car (stressed out) or subway (tuned out).
+In the country, the number of miles I travel is roughly similar to the number of minutes I need to travel that distance: 20 miles takes about 20 minutes.
 It’s a good thing too, since you may need to drive a bit further to get the things you want!
-There is a lovely bakery in a town called Andes that makes top notch bread, but you need to get there on the early side, because once they sell out, you’ll have to wait till tomorrow.
+There is a lovely bakery in a nearby town, Andes, that makes top notch bread, but you need to arrive on the early side, because once they sell out, you’ll have to wait till tomorrow.

-So, in the city, you have a lot of options packed tightly into a few square miles, and in the country there are fewer, and everything is spread out.
-But traveling in the country is such a different game, because you always feel like you’re moving, you’re never underground, and the scenery is refreshing.
-Density is a predictor of travel time, meaning the denser the population, the longer it takes to go a short distance.
-It can also be said that not all travel is created equally.
+So, in the city, you have a lot of options packed tightly into a few square miles.
+In the country, there are fewer, and everything is spread out.
+But traveling in the country is such a different game, because you always feel like you’re moving, you’re never underground, and there is scenery.
 Driving 20 minutes through the country for a great loaf of bread is just not equivalent to spending the same amount of time running the same errand in the city, through congested streets, gridlock, horns, sirens, busy sidewalks and crowded trains.
 Don’t get me wrong – I actually love the bustle of the city.
 But I also need a break sometimes.